Connect AWS to StackGuardian

 StackGuardianIntegrationRole, then click Create Role. - Copy the Role ARN — you will need it in the next step.

-In StackGuardian, navigate to Connectors → Cloud Providers.
+- In StackGuardian, navigate to Organization settings → Connectors → Cloud providers.

-Input the Role ARN and External ID from Step 1.
+- Input the AWS role ARN and External ID from Step 1.

 This method uses OpenID Connect (OIDC) federation to allow StackGuardian to authenticate to AWS using temporary credentials — no long-lived secrets required.